SFe-Team-was-taken/SFe/sfe64-latest/format-specification/sfe-format-specification.md

 We are confident that the base file format is not copyrightable, but we are able to take this document down if necessary.

 This is a draft.
 Expect errors, and feel free to report them.
-Sleaf has access to a computer with a Sound Blaster X-Fi Titanium, so she will be able to test or reproduce any issues found on real hardware.
+Sylvia-leaf has access to a computer with a Sound Blaster X-Fi Titanium, so she will be able to test or reproduce any issues found on real hardware.

 Do not use "draft" specifications (version number x.yy.zL) to base final products on.
 Always refer to a "final" specification (version number x.yyL).